flaviuvadan/sick-fits/README.md

 handling data logic.

-The app is deployed to Heroku, hosting a PostgreSQL database (10000 rows/free), with a server deployed on top of the database (0.5GB RAM, 1vCPU/free)
+The app is deployed to Heroku, hosting a PostgreSQL database (10000 rows/free), with a server deployed on top of the database (0.5GB RAM, 1vCPU/free).

+Setup steps:
+1. Heroku PostgreSQL
+2. Heroku server
+3. Prisma deploy (`prisma deploy -- -n`, which will ask what instance to set up on)